-The Cecilia project is located 40 km southwest of the Mexico-U.S.A. border town of Agua Prieta in Sonora, Mexico and is easily accessed by paved highway and dirt roads.
-The project is a low sulphidation epithermal Au-Ag rhyolite flow dome complex and is 6,897 ha (69 km2) in size.
-Riverside geologic team has completed mapping of targets on the main claim areas, worked on structural geology targeting for the high grade gold zones and integrated data from the as an on-going effort to complete updated cross sections, systematic targeting and three dimensional modeling.
+The Cecilia project is well located 40 km southwest of the Mexico-U.S.A. border town of Agua Prieta in Sonora, Mexico and is easily accessed by paved highway and dirt roads.
+The project is a low sulphidation epithermal Au-Ag rhyolite flow dome complex and is 6,897 ha (69 km) in size.
+Riverside geologic team has completed drilling of less than half the targets on the main claim areas, worked on structural geology targeting for the high-grade gold zones and integrated data from the as an on-going effort to complete updated cross sections, systematic targeting and three dimensional modeling.